Extensions-lab/shipper-tms-help/index.md

 ## Introduction

-TMS is a comprehensive solution intended to streamline the transportation processes, including order management, scheduling, and tracking of shipments.

-The Shipper TMS solution is ideal for scenario: if you are a Shipper company that manages the transportation process of its sales, purchase and transfer orders and uses either its own transport with its drivers or hires, as well as uses third-party carriers [details](shipperscenario.md).
+Run your own deliveries like a pro—without leaving Business Central.
+This TMS turns sales, purchase, and transfer orders into clear transport tasks, then helps you group orders into optimal truckloads, assign the right vehicle/driver/carrier in seconds, map and time every stop, and keep weight/volume/conditions under control.
+A visual board shows which orders ride on which truck, in what sequence they unload, and whether capacity or time windows are at risk.
+Perfect for manufacturers, distributors, and retailers that ship with their own fleet or hired carriers and want planning, execution, and data in one place—fast, reliable, and built for shippers.

 ## Installation

-Solution is available on [AppSource](https://marketplace.microsoft.com/en-us/product/dynamics-365-business-central/PUBID.extensionsforcelimited1647259189111%7CAID.tms-shippers%7CPAPPID.83e2e47e-de69-46f5-8e03-347521beda86?tab=Overview)

-- Installation process for Business Central On-line [See detailed instruction](installation.md)
+Solution is available on [AppSource](https://marketplace.microsoft.com/en-us/product/dynamics-365-business-central/PUBID.extensionsforcelimited1647259189111%7CAID.tms-shippers%7CPAPPID.83e2e47e-de69-46f5-8e03-347521beda86?tab=Overview).
+Installation process for Business Central On-line [See detailed instruction](installation.md)

 ## How it works